- Understanding Different Attachment Styles: A Guide to Better Relationships - February 20, 2024

 During the mourning period after the loss of a loved one, grief is an extreme emotion that is difficult to overcome.
 As such, many individuals experiencing the pains of bereavement may seek professional assistance to manage the physical, mental, and emotional distress they may have after a loss.
 When it comes to the Grief Recovery Center, our trained counselors strive to provide assistance by having treatment goals for grief.

 The grieving process can be both physically and mentally exhausting, therefore most grieving individuals may try to avoid the short-term work involved in working through their pain and heal from the feelings of loss.
 With deliberate effort and having treatment goals for grief, however, our clients can expect to find the necessary skills to move forward and grow towards a healthy new life.
 Although it may be harder to face the emotional ups and downs during bereavement, having the strategies and a plan to grief can help prevent or minimize future emotional illnesses.
-Here are 3 essential treatment goals for the grief that our therapists at the Grief Recovery Center have utilized to help our clients progress despite having lost someone they loved.
+Here are 3 essential treatment goals for the grief that our therapists at the Grief Recovery Center in Houston, TX have utilized to help our clients progress despite having lost someone they loved.

 1. Validating the Past